Choosing the right flooring fitter

 Another benefit of going with a dedicated tradesperson is being able to get better advice and pricing on materials.
 Although it is possible to buy flooring materials such as laminates or solid wood flooring from stores or online and then hire a fitter to install them, all of the specialists we spoke to recommended contacting the flooring fitter before making any purchases.
 They will typically have a wide range of options to show you, and can buy them on your behalf.
 Peter said:

 We quite often get people that have already ordered materials, and it can cause issues - for example, people have ordered material wanting to use it for the stairs, but it isn’t suitable to be used on stairs.
 It’s better to speak to the floor layer first.
 Quite often the floor layer will have accounts with manufacturers, as I do, and we can save them money.
 We can supply trade prices rather than them buying it on the internet at more expensive prices.

 We can help you meet professional flooring fitters near you to get real quotes today.

 See what qualifications they might have

-As well as checking their references, don’t be afraid to question the tradesmen you meet about any qualifications they may have, their length of time in the business, or how they’ll approach your own particular job.
-You can also find out if the tradesman is a member of any trade associations or accreditation schemes.
-Tradesmen who fit flooring may belong to various organisations.
+As well as checking their references, don’t be afraid to question the tradespeople you meet about any qualifications they may have, their length of time in the business, or how they’ll approach your own particular job.
+You can also find out if the tradesperson is a member of any trade associations or accreditation schemes.
+Tradespeople who fit flooring may belong to various organisations.
 Some you may encounter include: